dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 Do not forget to make the imports for `APP_INITIALIZER` from `@angular/core` and the desired DSP-UI modules from `@dasch-swiss/dsp-ui`.

-Finally, the `main.ts` file must be modified:
+Finally, the main.ts file must be modified to load the environment specific config file and to test, that the config is correct:

 ```typescript
 import { enableProdMode } from '@angular/core';